flyxed/for-web/README.md

 </div>
 <br/>

+This fork replaces the UI .ogg SFX files with Discord's SFX.

 ## Development Guide

 Before contributing, make yourself familiar with [our contribution guidelines](https://developers.stoat.chat/developing/contrib/), the [code style guidelines](./GUIDELINES.md), and the [technical documentation for this project](https://stoatchat.github.io/for-web/).